chainsawriot/methodshub-bertclassification/index.md

 ## Duration

-It depends on the hardware.
-This notebook can be used with or without GPU compute, but it’s much faster if you do have a GPU.
+The entire tutorial takes around 30 minutes to read through.
+The running time depends on the hardware.
+This notebook can be used with or without GPU compute.
+On a laptop with a Nvidia T500 GPU (4G) and a proper CUDA setup, the running time is around 7 minutes.
+Without GPU, it would take many hours.

 ## Social Science Usecase(s)